 Welcome to Faribault County

 Faribault County partners with Extension to deliver practical education and research you can use at home, at work and in your community.
+Extension's mission is to bring Minnesotans together to build a better future through University science-based knowledge, expertise and training.

 Like the Faribault county Facebook page to stay up to date!